There has been a shift in the kind of celebrities people are looking to for inspiration. 1

 While the famous sisters, especially Kim Kardashian and Kylie Jenner, have plenty of lookalikes out there, the plastic surgeon thinks women are now going for a more natural, toned down look.

-According to the doctor, there are another pair of famous sisters that people are looking to for inspiration.
+According to the doctor, there is another pair of famous sisters that people are looking to for inspiration.
 "I see a trend of going smaller and more natural in a lot of forms of plastic surgery," he said.
 "With breast augmentation, women are requesting smaller, natural-looking implants.
-This could be spurred by high fashion and a slimmer body type that’s currently in favor, think Bella and Gigi Hadid."
+This could be spurred by high fashion and a slimmer body type that’s currently in favor; think Bella and Gigi Hadid."

 People are now going under the knife to enhance their own physical attributes.
 5

 While people used to bring photos of their favorite celebrities for surgery inspiration, now there's a trend of bringing a photo of themselves with a Snapchat or Instagram filter.
-"Filters on Instagram bring a lot of patients wanting to enhance their individual aesthetic," he tells MamásLatinas.
+"Filters on Instagram bring a lot of patients wanting to enhance their individual aesthetic," Dr. Reish tells MamásLatinas.
 "Their goals are not necessarily to look like celebrities, but rather to look like a better version of themselves."

 "I haven’t found that to be very difficult.
-People come to me for help with their noses mostly after looking at filtered versions of themselves," he tells MamásLatinas.
+People come to me for help with their noses mostly after looking at filtered versions of themselves," Dr. Reish tells MamásLatinas.
 "I find that patients who see me have done a lot of research online.
 Once they’ve spent time on my Instagram or looking through my online gallery and they like what they see, it manages their expectations and they know what is possible."

 A defined jawline seems to be something a lot of people are after.
 7